dpetrini/mnist_compare/Readme.md

 |      DTC      |      24       |    (4, 4)     |    (5, 5)     |    0.8283     |    163.17     |
 | Random Forest |      24       |    (4, 4)     |    (5, 5)     |    0.9618     |     80.01     |
  _______________________________________________________________________________________________
-Summary totalPass each: 	90 (many lines ommited in above table for brevity, see file: output.txt for complete result)
+Summary totalPass each: 	90 (many lines ommited in above table for brevity, see file: eval_output.txt for complete result)

 |__AVG Score__  |       |
 |---------------|-------|